 The Paston Treasure: Microcosm of the Known World

-The Paston Treasure: Microcosm of the Known World has been curated by Andrew Moore, former Keeper of Art, and Senior Curator, Norwich Castle Museum & Art Gallery.
-At the Center, Nathan Flis, Head of Exhibitions and Publications, and Assistant Curator of Seventeenth-Century Paintings, has served as the organizing curator, along with co-organizer Edward Town, Head of Collections Information and Access, and Assistant Curator of Early Modern Art.
-At the Norwich Castle Museum & Art Gallery, the organizing curator has been Francesca Vanke, Keeper of Art and Curator of Decorative Art.
-The curatorial team has been assisted by Jessica David, Senior Conservator of Paintings at the Center, and by Elisabeth Fairman and Sarah Welcome, Chief Curator and Assistant Curator of Rare Books and Manuscripts, also at the Center.
+The Paston Treasure: Microcosm of the Known World was curated by Andrew Moore, former Keeper of Art, and Senior Curator, Norwich Castle Museum & Art Gallery.
+At the Center, Nathan Flis, Head of Exhibitions and Publications, and Assistant Curator of Seventeenth-Century Paintings, served as the organizing curator, along with co-organizer Edward Town, Head of Collections Information and Access, and Assistant Curator of Early Modern Art.
+At the Norwich Castle Museum & Art Gallery, the organizing curator was Francesca Vanke, Keeper of Art and Curator of Decorative Art.
+The curatorial team was assisted by Jessica David, Senior Conservator of Paintings at the Center, and by Elisabeth Fairman and Sarah Welcome, Chief Curator and Assistant Curator of Rare Books and Manuscripts, also at the Center.

-Additional support for this project has been provided by the Samuel H. Kress Foundation, the Dr. Lee MacCormick Edwards Charitable Foundation, and the Andrew W. Mellon Foundation.
-The exhibition will subsequently travel to the Norwich Castle Museum & Art Gallery, where it will be on view from June 23 to September 23, 2018.
+Additional support for this project was provided by the Samuel H. Kress Foundation, the Dr. Lee MacCormick Edwards Charitable Foundation, and the Andrew W. Mellon Foundation.
+The exhibition subsequently traveled to the Norwich Castle Museum & Art Gallery, where it was on view from June 23 to September 23, 2018.